 Which European Countries will be covered?

-In Europe, research will be carried out in: Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxemburg, the Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland and the United Kingdom.
+In Europe, research will be carried out in: Bulgaria, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Malta, Netherlands, Portugal, Romania, Slovakia, Spain, Sweden, and the United Kingdom.

 What is Access Info’s Role as the European Hub?

-Access Info is managing the Global Data Barometer research in 23 countries of the European region, developing a regional report, and disseminating and debating the regional and global results with key stakeholders.
+Access Info is managing the Global Data Barometer research in 21 countries of the European region and 6 countries outside Europe, developing a regional report, and disseminating and debating the regional and global results with key stakeholders.

 Funding and Sponsorship